pnealgit/go_mnb/README.md

 Written by Phillip R. Neal
 December 23, 2021

+December 24, 2021 - Got it working.
+The GO->HTML5 model goes too fast.
+Which is a good thing.
+But hard to watch stuff happening.

 Markov Simple Markov Network Brain with Go talking to an HTML/JS graphic page vi websockets